Lehlohonolo-Saohatse/data-analytics-portfolio/README.md

 Each project folder contains:
 - 🧾 Source code or SQL scripts
 - 📸 Visualizations or screenshots
-- 📘 Documentation & readme
+- 📘 Documentation & README

 ---

 Thanks for visiting!
-Feel free to reach out or explore more on my [GitHub profile](https://github.com/Lehlohonolo-Saohatse).
+Feel free to connect or explore more on my [GitHub profile](https://github.com/Lehlohonolo-Saohatse).